HRF Bitcoin Bounty Challenge

 In both iOS and Android cases the wallet must be open source, fully function, and support:

-1 BTC each to the first two (2) popular open-source self-custodial iOS or Android wallets that add send and receive support for BIP47 payment codes.
+0.5 BTC each to the first two (2) open-source self-custodial iOS or Android wallets that add send and receive support for BIP47 payment codes.
 If a wallet already has this functionality as of July 28, 2023, it is not eligible for this bounty.
 The purpose of this bounty is to encourage new wallets to add BIP47 support in order to expand the number of privacy options available to Bitcoin users.
 If a wallet has only send *or* receive functionality as of July 28, 2023, that team can claim a 0.5 BTC credit for adding the other half of the functionality.
+In order for a wallet to qualify they must meet our internal threshold for monthly active users and other indications of a large user base.

 We are launching with an initial set of 10 bounty challenges.
 More bounties might be added as we go.
 An individual or team who fully solves any of the ten challenges will be eligible to receive a bounty of 2 BTC.